nickmeldrum/nickmeldrumdotcom/site/_posts/2016-03-29-decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 You can tell 1 object to "base" itself off another object by setting it's prototype.
 What this really means is: if someone asks to access one of my members, first we will look on my object, but if I don't have it I will delegate the access to my prototype.
 On this will go, all the way up the prototype chain.

 I won't delve into why here, but I don't like the use of the "new" keyword in JavaScript.
 Go to the end of the article if you care.
-Therefore, in my opinion the best way to make use of [prototype inheritance is using {% ihighlight javascript %}Object.create(protoype){% endihighlight %}](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create):
+Therefore, in my opinion the best way to make use of [prototype inheritance is using `Object.create(protoype)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create):

 {% highlight javascript %}
 const myBaseObject = { myProperty: 'oh hai' }